Jesushilson/ChessCam-AI/docs/architecture.md

 * start_game_mode - User selects the type of game mode to play and starts it.
 * undo_move - User has the ability to undo the last move, incase the system read the move incorrectly.
 * review_game - User selects a game to review and sends a request to the PI to retrieve that said game.
-* end_game - If the user wants to end the game early and has no future plans then this option will be givem.
+* end_game - If the user wants to end the game early and has no future plans then this option will be give.
 * pause_game - User can pause the game at anystate.
 This state will be saved for re-use later.

 #### Chess Engine Events: